AT MOSS STREET HEALTHCARE CENTRE

 I completed my premedical studies with an undergraduate degree in Biology and Environmental Studies from the University of Victoria.
 After one year teaching overseas, I enrolled at the Canadian College of Naturopathic Medicine in Toronto where I completed four years of training.

-I am trained in acupuncture, and I have extra certification in Bowen therapy, and in breastfeeding counseling.
+I am trained in acupuncture, and I have extra training in Bowen therapy, and in breastfeeding counseling.
 In 2010 I was awarded prescribing authority which means that when necessary, I can prescribe a range of pharmaceutical medications, including bio-identical hormones.

 When I’m not working, I am spending time with my family.
 I have a husband and two beautiful children, Kylen and Elijah.
 We love spending time in our garden and exploring our beautiful island.